History Week – General Information

 A further feature event of History Week is the Annual History Lecture and Awards planned for the night of 8 September 2020.
 Overall, there will be close to 100 events being staged throughout NSW in History Week 2020.

-More information is available through our frequently asked questions to the right, or contact us at firstname.lastname@example.org.
+More information is available through our frequently asked questions to the right, the relevant History Week page for the year, or contact us at firstname.lastname@example.org.

 Do I have to be a History Council member to participate?